 Thus far, Dr. Brown has and/or will teach the following courses:

-When not teaching, researching and/or writing, Dr. Brown studies severe weather forecasting, Fourth Amendment rights, and enjoys listening to public radio, hiking the Adirondack "High Peaks," and watching track and field.
+When not teaching, researching and/or writing, Dr. Brown studies severe weather forecasting, the Fourth Amendment, listens to public radio, hikes the Adirondack "High Peaks," and watches collegiate football, basketball & track and field.